CharlesShan-hub/PKM/pkm/embedded/c/books/knr/chapter1.md

 ## 1.8 Arguments - Call by Value

 One aspect of C functions may be unfamiliar to programmers who are used to some other languages, particulary Fortran.
-In C, all function arguments are passed ``by value.''
+In C, all function arguments are passed''by value.''
 This means that the called function is given the values of its arguments in temporary variables rather than the originals.
-This leads to some different properties than are seen with ``call by reference'' languages like Fortran or with var parameters in Pascal, in which the called routine has access to the original argument, not a local copy.
+This leads to some different properties than are seen with''call by reference'' languages like Fortran or with var parameters in Pascal, in which the called routine has access to the original argument, not a local copy.

 Call by value is an asset, however, not a liability.
 It usually leads to more compact programs with fewer extraneous variables, because parameters can be treated as conveniently initialized local variables in the called routine.
 For example, here is a version of power that makes use of this property.